YesImActuallyE/MoonSnail-Development/index.md

 **Restart:** Restarts the bot, recommended after running most \"mass\" or \"all\" commands to stop the bot lagging or crashing.
 (Aliases: reload, r).
 **Testperms:** Tests if you have permission to run commands with the bot.
 (Exceptions: cum, help, commands, test).

-For more detail see [The GitHub Page](https://github.com/seasnail8169/MEE69-Development/).
+For more detail see [the GitHub](https://github.com/seasnail8169/MEE69-Development/).

 ### Support